CtrlK

 Progressive Disclosure

-Monolithic wall of text with no references to external files.
+Monolithic wall of text with no references to external files and no bundle files to support it.
 All content is inline regardless of depth or relevance.
-Sections like 'Performance Metrics', 'Risk Management Framework', and 'Integration Patterns' could easily be split into separate reference files.
-No navigation structure or clear hierarchy for discovery.
+Sections like 'Performance Metrics', 'Risk Management Framework', and 'Integration Patterns' could be separate reference files but are dumped into the main skill file with only superficial organization.

 1 / 3